JahnaviRamagiri/EVA-B2/S5/README.md

-Assignment S5
+**Objective**

-1. Your new target is:
+1. Build CNN Architecture to train MNIST Dataset
-1. 99.4% (this must be consistently shown in your last few epochs, and not a one-time achievement)
+2. 99.4% (consistently shown in last few epochs, and not a one-time achievement)
-2. Less than or equal to 15 Epochs
+3. Less than or equal to 15 Epochs
-3. Less than 10000 Parameters
+4. Less than 10000 Parameters
-2. Do this in minimum 5 steps
+5. Shown in minimum 5 steps

-Exp 1
+**Exp 1**
 Target: To build Basic Model without Batchnorm, Dropout, Gap layers
 1. Get the set-up right
 2. Set Transforms